-Doesn’t matter which area of digital marketing you are focused on and which channels you prefer to use for lead generation and sales, you had to have been in a number of situations where having a particular email address meant the difference between success and failure.
+No matter which area of digital marketing you are focused on and which channels you prefer to use for lead generation and sales, you’ve probably been in situations where having a particular email address meant the difference between success and failure.

 Luckily, what this comes down to is that the addresses that are the easiest for you to find are also the ones that you should probably use anyway.
 Naturally, if they were always available, this post would be a lot shorter, but let’s still run through the fastest way of finding them.